 But to target the Millenials or the youngsters, or a set of customers outside your local boundaries, you have to go digital.
 If you are a small startup looking to make it big, digital marketing is the best.
 It will allow you to invest your funds wisely and reach a lot of customers in no time.

-If you wish to explore more about Digital Marketing vs Traditional Marketing and become an expert in Digital Marketing, check out MICA and upGrad’s Digital Marketing Certificate Program.
+If you wish to explore more about Digital Marketing vs Traditional Marketing and become an expert in Digital Marketing, check out MICA and upGrad’s Advanced Certificate in Digital Marketing & Communication.
 Become an expert in social media marketing, content marketing, branding, marketing analysis and PR.

 What is traditional marketing?

 Traditional or outbound marketing deals with creating or building awareness of your organization's products and services using tools and techniques such as telemarketing, television or magazine advertising, newsletters, billboard signs, etc. Therefore, it can also be said that traditional marketing deals with interruption marketing.